debridge-finance/debridge-launcher/README.md

 ```
 docker exec -it $(docker-compose ps | grep postgres | awk '{print $1}') psql -v ON_ERROR_STOP=1 --username postgres -d $DATABASE_NAME
 ```

-# Mandatory for monitoring
+# Mandatory monitorings

 1. Basic monitoring of the server/virtual machine(cpu, memory, disk space).
-2. Availability check(may be connectivity):
+2. Availability check (may be connectivity):
   - all of full nodes(heco, bsc, etc).
 It is also good to check the synchronization status
   - database
   - initiator
-3. Strongly recommend to check `docker-compose logs` for ERROR.
+3. It's recommended to check `docker-compose logs` for ERROR